Nakhon Ratchasima province: Korat cat

 In 1965, Korat cats were first registered in the US by the Korat Cat Fanciers Association.
 The cats that formed the breed were first imported from Thailand by Jean L. Johnson in 1959.
 In 1966 the breed was accepted by the Cat Fanciers' Association (CFA).
 The Korat breed is now accepted by cat associations around the world.

-The International Maew Boran Association (TIMBA) ("maew boran" means "ancient cat") was formed in Thailand to provide a registry of and pedigrees for Thai cats, including Korats, and to provide a voice in English for Thai breeders as "...Thai breeders...do not speak English, and farang breeders do not speak Thai.".
+The International Maew Boran Association (TIMBA; "maew boran" means "ancient cat") was formed in Thailand to register Thai cats, including Korats, and to issue pedigrees for them.
+It also gives Thai breeders a voice in English, since "...Thai breeders...do not speak English, and farang breeders do not speak Thai."